TAGGED AS: asian-american, Film, movies

 As Lara Jean Covey prepares for the end of high school and the start of adulthood, a pair of life-changing...
 [More]

 Critics Consensus: Uneven yet revealing, Tigertail offers a well-acted -- and ultimately valuable -- look at the immigrant experience in America.

 Years of monotonous work and a loveless marriage turns a once vibrant man into a shell of his former self....
 [More]

 Critics Consensus: Advantageous transcends obvious budgetary limitations to pose thought-provoking questions about gender roles and family dynamics.

-In a near-future city where soaring opulence overshadows economic hardship, Gwen and her daughter, Jules, do all they can to...
+In a future where opulence overshadows economic hardship, Gwen and her daughter Jules try to hold on to their joy....
 [More]

 Critics Consensus: Carried by the infectious charms of Ali Wong and Randall Park, Always Be My Maybe takes familiar rom-com beats and cleverly layers in smart social commentary to find its own sweet groove.